apache/echarts-doc/en/option/series/treemap.md

 #${prefix} color(Color) =  null

-the color of rectangle.
-It defaults to obtain colors from overall palette [option.color](~color).
+The color of a node.
+It use global palette [option.color](~color) by default.

+{{if: ${itemStyleType} === 'normal' }}

 #${prefix} colorAlpha(number) = null

-the color thickness.
-The value range is floating-point number between 0 ~ 1.
+The tranparent rate of a node, the range is between 0 ~ 1.

 #${prefix} colorSaturation(number) = null

-the color saturation of rectangle.
-The value range is floating-point number between 0 ~ 1.
+The color saturation of a node.
+The range is between 0 ~ 1.

 #${prefix} borderWidth(number) = 0

-the border width of rectangle.
-There is no border when it is 0.
+The border width of a node.
+There is no border when it is set as `0`.

+Tip, gaps between child nodes are specified by [gapWidth](~series-treemap.levels.gapWidth)

 #${prefix} gapWidth(number) = 0

-the gap width of child rectangle inside a rectangle.
+Gaps between child nodes.

 #${prefix} borderColor(Color) = '#fff',

-the border color of rectangle, supporting `color` with different formats.
+The border color and gap color of a node.

 #${prefix} borderColorSaturation(Color) = null

-the color saturation of rectangle border.
-The value range is floating-point number between 0 ~ 1.
+The color saturation of a border or gap.
+The value range is between 0 ~ 1.

 Tips:

-If this property is set,  the `borderColor` setting is invalid.
-Instead, the color (such as the color inherited from the parent node) calculated by the current node.
-The final color would be get when the `borderColorSaturation` is set on this color value.
-In this way, 『different sections have rectangular interval lines with different colors』effect could be produced, easily to distinguish levels.
+When `borderColorSaturation` is set, the `borderColor` is disabled, and, instead, the final border color is calculated based on the color of this node (this color could be sepcified explicitly or inherited from its parent node) and mixing with `borderColorSaturation`.

+In this way, a effect can be implemented: different sections have different hue of gap color repectively, which makes users easy to distinguish both sections and levels.

 <br>
 {{ use: partial-treemap-borderColor-setting(galleryEditorPath=${galleryEditorPath}) }}

+{{/if }}